Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Some remarks on the notion of ball-convergence and topology of ball spaces

-As the notion of b-convergence even in metric spaces turns out to be weaker than standard convergence, we pose the following question: under what conditions the implication from Theorem \ref{g1convergenceb} can be reversed?
+As the notion of $\B$-convergence even in metric spaces turns out to be weaker than standard convergence, we pose the following question: under what conditions the implication from Theorem \ref{g1convergenceb} can be reversed?

 A partial answer to this question is provided by the doubling property.
-A semimetric space is said to be $N$-doubling if every closed ball of radius $r>0$ can be covered by at most $N$ balls of radius $\frac{r}{2}$ (one can think of such condition as a metric-type finite-dimensionality).
+A semimetric space is said to be $N$-doubling if every closed ball of radius $r>0$ can be covered by at most $N$ closed balls of radius $\frac{r}{2}$ (one can think of such condition as a metric-type finite-dimensionality).